Outline of Measurement Technologies

 Mass spectrometry can be coupled with other techniques to better characterize the physical and chemical properties of atmospheric pollutants.
 For example, the combination of mass spectrometry and gas chromatography is capable of identifying thousands of organic species.
 Therefore, mass spectrometry can be a valuable tool for air pollution modeling, source attribution, and health research.

 Chromatography is an analytical technique commonly used for separating a mixture of chemical substances into its individual components.
 Chromatography separates individual compounds by dissolving samples into a "mobile phase" and then passing them through a "stationary" phase.
-Individual components travel at different speeds, which causes them to separate.
+Individual components travel at different speeds through the chromatography system based on their chemical interactions between the mobile and stationary phases, which causes them to separate before the detection system.

 There are many types of chromatography.
 The most common form of chromatography in air monitoring is column chromatography due to its ability to speciate air samples, which are typically complex mixtures.
 Various combinations of mobile and stationary phases may be selected depending on the compounds of interest.